-A year later, they decided they needed to upgrade to a name that indicated just how much data they were indexing.
-Eventually, they came up with “Google,” a take on the number “googolplex,” which is the digit 1 followed by 10100 zeroes.
+Back in 1996, when Larry Page and Sergey Brin were working on creating what we now know as Google, they initially called it Backrub—a nod to the way the search engine analyzed the web’s “back links” to determine how important a site was.
+A year later, though, they decided they needed to upgrade to a name that indicated just how much data they were indexing—and eventually, they came up with Google, a take on the number “googolplex,” which is the digit 1 followed by a googol zeroes (or 10100 zeroes).

 Brad’s Drink (Pepsi)